mvrkvincent/RecApp2.0/frontend-react-global/README.md

          export const Questions = ({GLOBAL_STATE, deleteQuestion}) => {
-           // we want to iterate through an array of questions eventually. const questions = Object.values(GLOBAL_STATE.entities.questions)
+           // we want to iterate through an array of questions eventually. const questions = Object.values(GLOBAL_STATE.questions)

            // ...
          };
     ~~~

-8. We are now getting much closer to a stateful application!.
+2. We are now getting much closer to a stateful application!.

-9. Before we move on, let's take a look at what our `App` component WOULD return if we go ahead and implement the features we've discussed in the previous section.
+3. Before we move on, let's take a look at what our `App` component WOULD return if we go ahead and implement the features we've discussed in the previous section.
 Every component retured from `App` needs access to at least 4 of these variables.
 In fact, it's likely that some variables will need to be passed down once more from `Questions` to whatever component we build to manage `Answers`.

      ~~~html
        <!-- /src/components/App.js -->